Breathe Like a Professional Athlete with Myofunctional Therapy

 Myofunctional therapy can often be combined with other treatments to maximize results.
 For example, patients with severe sleep apnea may benefit from using a continuous positive airway pressure (CPAP) machine while undergoing therapy.
 Orthodontic treatments like braces or retainers may also be used in conjunction with myofunctional therapy to address structural issues.

-If you’re already receiving treatment for a breathing condition, it’s a good idea to discuss adding myofunctional therapy with your healthcare provider.
+If you’re already receiving treatment for a breathing condition, it’s advisable to discuss adding myofunctional therapy with your healthcare provider.

 How Myofunctional Therapy Can Help Athletes

 Athletes need to breathe efficiently to perform at their best.
-Whether you’re a runner, swimmer, or cyclist, learning to control your breathing can have a profound impact on your performance.
+Whether you’re a runner, swimmer, or cyclist, learning to control your breathing can profoundly impact your performance.
 By improving oxygen intake and promoting nasal breathing, myofunctional therapy can give athletes a competitive edge.
 Here’s how:

-• Increased stamina: More efficient breathing means more oxygen for your muscles, allowing you to exercise for longer periods without getting tired.
+• Increased stamina: More efficient breathing means more oxygen for your muscles, allowing you to exercise longer without fatigue.

 • Faster recovery: Better oxygen flow helps speed up muscle recovery after intense workouts.